 17. What are the factors to consider when selecting plastic tumbling media?

-When considering your choice of plastic tumbling media type, you should consider the following factors:
+When considering your selection of plastic tumbling media type, you should consider the following factors:

 Step 1.
 Consider the media shape and size that’ll help achieve the needed finish